panuhorsmalahti/oracle-migrate/README.md

     up : migrations/1316027433425-coolest-pet.js
     migration : complete

-Subsequent attempts will simply output "complete", as they have already been executed in this machine. `node-migrate` knows this because it stores the current state in the database table called `MIGRATIONS`.
+Subsequent attempts will simply output "complete", as they have already been executed in this machine.
+This module knows this because it stores the current state in the database table called `MIGRATIONS`.

     $ migrate
     migration : complete